BUI-SecOps/Dobby-Bot/README.md

 1. Log in to the Azure Portal for your subscription, and go to “App registrations”.
 You can use the following link: https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps
 2. Click on "New registration", and create an Azure AD application.

-   1. **Name**: The name of your Teams app - if you are following the template for a default deployment, we recommend "Ollie".
+   1. **Name**: The name of your Teams app - if you are following the template for a default deployment, we recommend "Dobby".
 ![image](https://user-images.githubusercontent.com/83395176/135573524-3964d067-4a61-4871-bb6b-0754f9238320.png)
    2. **Supported account types**: Select "Accounts in any organizational directory"
 ![image](https://user-images.githubusercontent.com/83395176/135573558-cf28ed43-a650-48b5-a34f-c63c5ed11749.png)